siddhusathu20/cppy-linked-list/README.md

 # cppy-linked-list
-Linked List similar to Python list in C++
+Linked List similar to Python list in C++.

+To use this in your program, include the header file "LinkedList.hpp".